Evaluating sources

 From practical (and quick!) tips to online courses, here are a few approaches to evaluating information.

-This fact-checking method is about quickly assessing information -- before you invest in reading or viewing a source.
+This fact-checking method is about quickly assessing and evaluating information -- before you invest in reading or viewing a source.

 SIFT is made up of four "moves":